ypan23-1876660/Clemson_R_workshop_mini_proj/README.md

 Objective: Predict if the unknown cell is categorized into "P" or "E" based on gene expression

-Explaination: I will be using the data from Mackay-Anholt lab, where the value in the data represents the gene expression of Placentae and Endometrium in cells.
+Explaination: I will be using the data from Mackay-Anholt lab, where the value in the data represents the gene expression of Placentae and Endometrium cells.
 The machine will be trained based on the level of gene expression (high or low) to determine if the cells are Placantae or Endometrium.
 The predictand will be the gene expression, and the predictor will be the class "P" for Placentae or "E" for Endometrium.